Fort Lee (military base): World War I

-Just 18 days after a state of war with Germany was declared, the first Camp Lee was established as a state mobilization camp and later became a division training camp.
+Just 18 days after a state of war with Germany was declared on April 6, 1917, the first Camp Lee was established as a state mobilization camp; it later became a division training camp.

-Camp Lee was the mobilization center for the 80th Division, the Blue Ridge Division.
-Because of significant common heritage in the past (Colonial Wars, Revolutionary War, and Civil War), residents of Pennsylvania, Virginia and West Virginia became the structure of the 80th Division.
-The 80th Division was organized in August 1917 at Camp Lee, Virginia.
-The units were made up mostly of men from the above three states.
-To symbolize the three aforementioned states, an insignia with three blue mountain peaks was adopted and included the latin motto vis montium (strength of the mountains).
-The 80th Division deployed to France with around 23,000 soldiers by June 8,1918 and later saw major combat in the Second Battle of the Somme (1918) and the Meuse-Argonne Offensive.
-Following the 80th Division's departure, the 37th Division began training at Camp Lee; however, their training was halted after the Armistice ended the need to continue deployment.

-During World War I, the YMCA played a key role at Camp Lee by providing moral, recreational and lodging services for the thousands of young soldiers training there.
-For example, the YMCA downtown Richmond building regularly hosted nearly 300 men on Saturday nights and offered free stationery for soldiers to write home as part of its support of the troops.

-"Before long, Camp Lee became one of the largest 'cities' in Virginia.
-More than 60,000 Doughboys trained here prior to their departure for the Western Front, where they fought primarily in France and Belgium.
-Included among the many facilities here was a large camp hospital situated on 58 acres of land.
-One of the more trying times for the hospital staff was when the worldwide influenza epidemic reached Camp Lee in the fall of 1918.
-An estimated 10,000 Soldiers were stricken by flu.
-Nearly 700 of them died during a couple of weeks."

-In June 1917, building began and within sixty days some 14,000 men were on the installation.
-The post was home to the 155th Depot Brigade.
+In June 1917, construction began; within sixty days some 14,000 men were on the installation, home to the 155th Depot Brigade.
 The role of depot brigades was to receive recruits and draftees, then organize them and provide them with uniforms, equipment and initial military training.
 Depot brigades also received soldiers returning home at the end of the war and carried out their mustering out and discharges.
 When construction work ended, there were accommodations for 60,335 men.
+Camp Lee was one of the largest "cities" in Virginia in 1917, with more than 60,000 soldiers ("Doughboys") trained there prior to their departure for the Western Front.

+Camp Lee was the mobilization center for the 80th Division, the Blue Ridge Division, which was organized there in August 1917.
+Because of significant common heritage in the past (Colonial Wars, Revolutionary War, and Civil War), units of the division were primarily residents of Pennsylvania, Virginia and West Virginia.
+The 80th Division then deployed to France; its approximately 23,000 soldiers arrived there by June 8,1918; it then saw major combat in the Second Battle of the Somme (1918) and the Meuse-Argonne Offensive.

+Following the 80th Division's departure, the 37th Division began training at Camp Lee; however, their training was halted after the Armistice ended the need to continue deployment.

+During World War I, the YMCA played a key role at Camp Lee by providing moral, recreational and lodging services for the thousands of young soldiers training there.
+For example, the YMCA downtown Richmond building regularly hosted nearly 300 men on Saturday nights and offered free stationery for soldiers to write home.

+Included among the many facilities on the base was a large camp hospital situated on 58 acres of land.
+When the worldwide influenza epidemic reached Camp Lee in the fall of 1918, an estimated 10,000 soldiers were stricken; nearly 700 died during only a few weeks.